 2. Avoid any unnecessary water points in your tent

-You should remove all extra water point from your growing tent.
+You should remove all extra water points from your grow tent.
 For this, look carefully around your tent whether there is anything like a container that holds water or not.
 If so, then you have to remove that.
 Because this water gets evaporated and as a result, the tent humidity is increased.